 Understanding these risks is crucial for preventing accidents, reducing liability, and protecting both workers and assets.
 Below are some of the most common safety risks found in warehouse settings:

-• Slips, trips, and falls: Uneven flooring, spills, poor lighting, or cluttered walkways can cause serious injuries.
+- Slips, trips, and falls: Uneven flooring, spills, poor lighting, or cluttered walkways can cause serious injuries.
 These are among the most frequently reported incidents in warehouses.

-• Forklift and equipment accidents: Improperly operated forklifts and other machinery can lead to collisions, product damage, or injuries to personnel, especially in high-traffic areas.
+- Forklift and equipment accidents: Improperly operated forklifts and other machinery can lead to collisions, product damage, or injuries to personnel, especially in high-traffic areas.

-• Falling objects and improper stacking: Items stored incorrectly or stacked too high can fall, posing risks to anyone nearby and potentially damaging goods.
+- Falling objects and improper stacking: Items stored incorrectly or stacked too high can fall, posing risks to anyone nearby and potentially damaging goods.

-• Manual handling and lifting injuries: Lifting heavy or awkward loads without proper technique or support equipment can result in musculoskeletal disorders or long-term strain injuries.
+- Manual handling and lifting injuries: Lifting heavy or awkward loads without proper technique or support equipment can result in musculoskeletal disorders or long-term strain injuries.

-• Fire and chemical hazards: Poorly stored flammable materials, electrical faults, or lack of fire suppression systems can lead to dangerous fire situations.
+- Fire and chemical hazards: Poorly stored flammable materials, electrical faults, or lack of fire suppression systems can lead to dangerous fire situations.
 In some warehouses, exposure to hazardous substances also poses a risk.

-• Fatigue and human error: Long shifts, understaffing or a lack of safety training can increase the likelihood of mistakes, accidents, or overlooked risks.
+- Fatigue and human error: Long shifts, understaffing or a lack of safety training can increase the likelihood of mistakes, accidents, or overlooked risks.

 Warehouse Safety Hazards

-These hazards can range from physical risks such as slips, trips, and falls, to mechanical dangers involving forklifts and heavy machinery, as well as environmental issues like poor lighting or improper ventilation.
+Warehouse safety hazards refer to conditions or practices within a warehouse that can cause injury, illness, property damage, or operational disruption.
+These risks range from physical hazards such as slips, trips, and falls, to mechanical dangers involving forklifts and heavy equipment, as well as environmental issues like poor lighting or ventilation.

 5 Warehouse Safety Tips

 Implementing targeted safety strategies can significantly reduce incidents and operational downtime.
-Below are five key tips that support long-term warehouse safety and compliance.
+Below are five key tips that support long term warehouse safety and compliance.

 1. Stay alert to workplace conditions